Lutheran vs Anglican: Difference and Comparison

 2. Lutheran theology emphasizes the importance of faith and grace in salvation, while Anglican theology emphasizes the importance of faith and good works.

-3. Lutheran worship services are characterized by a focus on scripture and the sermon, while Anglican worship services often include more formal liturgical elements such as prayer, music, and sacraments.
+3. Lutheran worship services are characterized by a focus on scripture and the sermon, while Anglican worship services include more formal liturgical elements such as prayer, music, and sacraments.

 Lutheran vs Anglican